adugnag/adugnag.github.io/_pages/software.md

 header:
 ---

-My research interest is in SAR, PolSAR and InSAR image and signal processing.
+My research interest is in SAR, PolSAR and InSAR image and signal processing for environmental monitoring.
 Therefore, I have developed several methods, workflows and architectures to perform extract, load, transform tasks in this domain.
 Here are some selected developments in the mentioned areas.

 ### Sentinel-1 SAR backscatter analysis ready data preparation in Google Earth Engine